 Why are some babies born with low muscle tone?

 We don’t really know the answer to this question, but it seems that some babies are just born that way.
 It may be genetic, it may have to do with conditions during pregnancy, or the effect of a difficult birth.
 There is little that we know of that we can do to stop it occurring, but there is LOTS we can do AFTER birth.
 Read the story of how GymbaROO helped a ‘low muscle tone’ baby here.

 What affects how muscle tone develops?

 All babies need the correct movement experiences to develop good muscle tone.
 A baby born with normal tone can be at risk of not developing good muscle tone as a result of environmental experiences.
-Our free online BabyROO videos will guide you through how to assist your baby to develop good tone by ensuring the following movement experiences are part of their daily lives.
+Our online baby classes will guide you through how to assist your baby to develop good tone by ensuring the following movement experiences are part of their daily lives.

 How can I assist my baby to develop good muscle tone?

 Tummy time is one of the most important positions in which to lie your baby whilst awake.This position helps to develop muscle tone in baby’s neck, shoulders, arms and upper back.
 If your baby is unhappy on his tummy try short periods of time regularly, gradually increasing until this is baby’s preferred way to be.
 Place a mirror or bright object in front of your baby to encourage him to lift his head.
 You can pop a small rolled towel under the arms and chest to help support the upper body once your baby has gained some head control.
 See GymbaROO’s free video with lots of loving tummy time activities here.